This privacy notice applies to www.rettsyndrome.eu and www.facebook.com/Rett-Syndrome-Europe

 • compliance with legal obligations (Art 6(1)(c) GDPR);

-• protection of our legitimate interest (Art 6(1)(f) GDPR) (ensuring the stability and security of the website, defence of legal claims).
+• protection of our legitimate interest (Art 6(1)(f) GDPR) (ensuring the stability and security of the website, defense of legal claims).

 We process your personal data, to the extent necessary, for the duration of of the individual services (e.g. inquiries, reports, newsletter), and, further, in accordance with the statutory data storage regulations and documentation obligations and/or as long as we have a legitimate interest in storage to be able to defend against any liability claims.